-- 3. EUTR: harmonisation of national approaches (competent authorities) in Europe and recognition of the value of private certification for the sustainable management of forests: - 4.
-EUTR: establishment of an information platform for European importing companies; 5. capitalisation and publication of private sector experiences.
+3. EUTR: harmonisation of national approaches (competent authorities) in The first FLEGT-REDD+ project, entitled "Integration of the Central and West African tropical timber sector into the FLEGT management of forests; - 4.
+EUTR: establishment of an information platform for European importing companies;5. capitalisation and publication of private sector experiences.